oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 # Deployment Considerations {#Deployment}

 This specification facilitates the communication of requirements from a resource server to a client, which in turn can enable a smooth step-up authentication experience.
-However, it's important to realize that the user experience achievable in every specific deployment is a function of the policies each resource server and authorization server pairs establish.
+However, it is important to realize that the user experience achievable in every specific deployment is a function of the policies each resource server and authorization server pairs establish.
 Imposing constraints on those policies is out of scope for this specification, hence it is perfectly possible for resource servers and authorization servers to impose requirements that are impossible for users to comply with, or leading to an undesirable user experience outcome.
 The authentication prompts presented by the authorization server as a result of the requirements propagation method described here might require the user to perform some specific actions such as using multiple devices, having access to devices complying with specific security requirements, and so on.
 Those extra requirements, concerning more about how to comply with a particular requirement rather than indicating the identifier of the requirement itself, are out of scope for this specification.

 # Security Considerations {#Security}

 This specification adds to previously defined OAuth mechanisms.
 Their respective Security Considerations apply - OAuth 2.0 [@RFC6749], JWT access tokens [@RFC9068], Bearer WWW-Authentication [@RFC6750], token introspection [@RFC7662], and authorization server metadata [@RFC8414].

 This document MUST NOT be used to position OAuth as an authentication protocol.
 For the purposes of this specification, the way in which a user authenticated with the authorization server to obtain an access token is salient information, as a resource server might decide whether to grant access on the basis of how that authentication operation was performed.
-Nonetheless, this specification doesn't attempt to define the mechanics by which authentication takes place, relying on a separate authentication layer to take care of the details.
+Nonetheless, this specification does not attempt to define the mechanics by which authentication takes place, relying on a separate authentication layer to take care of the details.
 In line with other specifications of the OAuth family, this document assumes the existence of a session without going into the details of how it is established or maintained, what protocols are used to implement that layer (e.g., OpenID Connect), and so forth.
 Depending on the policies adopted by the resource server, the `acr_values` parameter introduced in (#Challenge) might unintentionally disclose information about the authenticated user, the resource itself, the authorization server, and any other context-specific data that an attacker might use to gain knowledge about their target.
 For example, a resource server requesting an acr value corresponding to a high level of assurance for some users but not others might identify possible high privilege users to target with spearhead phishing attacks.
 Implementers should use care in determining what to disclose in the challenge and in what circumstances.